 - 3 and under: FREE

-In recent weeks, Silver Moon has shown Matilda, Talladega Nights, Labyrinth, and Step Brothers.
+In recent weeks, Silver Moon has shown a variety of movies like Space Balls, Silence of the Lambs, Terminator, and Shrek 2.
 Ticket price includes a double feature, so you can get two movies for the price of one!
 They recommend people arrive early to pick out a spot and set up.
 Guests can stay in their car or set up chairs in front of their parking spot.
 Either tune into the assigned radio station to hear the movie or rent a radio from Silver Moon for $2.

 Silver Moon has been around since 1948, and today it is the last drive-in standing in Lakeland and Polk County.
 It is one of seven drive-ins left in Florida.